-Secondary students must have completed the course with a minimum mark of 35% during the current academic year to attend Summer School.
+Secondary students must have completed the course during the current academic year to attend Summer School.

-There will be no new credits through Summer School except through Summer Co-op, eLearning and for students wishing to take the Ontario Secondary School Literacy Course (OSSLC).
+There will be no new credits through Summer School except through Summer Co-op, e-Learning and for students wishing to take the Ontario Secondary School Literacy Course (OSSLC).

-Class times change on Wednesday, July 13, 2016 to the end of Summer School and run from 8:30 am to 10:30 am and 10:45 am to 12:45 pm.
+During the first seven days of the program, Period 1 classes will run from 8 am to 10:30 am and Period 2 classes from 10:45 am to 1:15 pm.
+Class times will change on the eighth day – Wednesday, July 14, 2021 – until the end of Summer School and run from 8:30 am to 10:30 am and 10:45 am to 12:45 pm.

 How to register:

 Students can register by contacting their home school before Friday, June 25, 2021.
 The last day to register for Summer School is Friday, July 2, 2021 by contacting the Summer School Principal directly.
 (Contact information below).

 Board transportation is not provided for Summer School.

 Summer Co-op students can obtain two (2) new Co-op credit(s) by enrolling in the online Co-op course DCO3O.